-- Several design strategies wereare aimed at keeping the most intensive traffic at the north end of the station area, close to Westpark.
-This includeds: (1) creating a new frontage street parallel to Westpark and the light rail line, (2) making this east-west street continuous all the way across the station area from Loop 610 to South Rice Avenue (roughly along the current Terminal Street alignment), and (3) creating a traffic circulation loop around the core station location so that much transit-related traffic wouldwill be focused in this area (i.e., for pick-up/drop-off by local METRO buses, "kiss-and-ride" vehicles, taxis and private shuttles, etc.) and not be drawn into the rest of the station area. - The Bellaire side already hads the beginnings of an urban street grid, which, through redevelopment, could be complemented by wider sidewalks and mews for pedestrian circulation and alley ways for vehicular circulation into the interior of the site while discouraging non-local through traffic.
+- ◆ Several design strategies - are aimed at keeping the most intensive traffic at the north end of the station area, close to Westpark.
+This includes: (1) creating a new frontage street parallel to Westpark and the light rail line, (2) making this east west street continuous all the way across the station area from Loop 610 to South Rice Avenue (roughly along the current Terminal Street alignment), and (3) creating a traffic circulation loop around the core station location so that much transit related traffic will be focused in this area (i.e., for pick up/drop off by local METRO buses, "kiss and ride" vehicles, taxis and private shuttles, etc.) and not be drawn into the rest of the station area. - ◆ The Bellaire side already has the beginnings of an urban street grid, which, through redevelopment, could be complemented by wider sidewalks and mews for pedestrian circulation and alley ways for vehicular circulation into the interior of the site while discouraging non-local through traffic.

-Landscaped gateways to the Bellaire Rail Station area wereare envisioned in the vicinity of South Rice Avenue and Glenmont, Anderson and Lehigh, and Terminal Street and the West Loop service road (as well as at South Rice and Westpark on the Houston side).
-Thise would builds upon the notion of maintaining Anderson as a walkable neighborhood street between the rail station area and the quieter residential neighborhood to the south.

-The approximately 180-foot-wide utility easement to the south of Lehigh Street wouldwill continue to provide a buffer between the redeveloping station area and the existing single-family residential neighborhood to the south.
+- Landscaped gateways to the Bellaire Rail Station area are envisioned in the vicinity of South Rice Avenue and Glenmont, Anderson and Lehigh, and Terminal Street and the West Loop service road (as well as at South Rice and Westpark on the Houston side).
+The builds upon the notion of maintaining Anderson as a walkable neighborhood street between the rail station area and the quieter residential neighborhood to the south. - The approximately 180 foot wide utility easement to the south of Lehigh Street will continue to provide a buffer between the redeveloping station area and the existing single family residential neighborhood to the south.
 Additionally, parking is a precious commodity in close proximity to a rail transit station.
-While the north-south portion of the the pedestrian environment throughout the station area, creating a center for the new Bellaire TOD neighborhood, and using multistory buildings to frame the public realm utility corridor reduces development potential, it can also be used for surface parking, which has already been the case in Bellaire.
+While the north south portion of the utility corridor reduces development potential, it can also be used for surface parking, which has already been the case in Bellaire.

-The goal, guiding principles, and associated action strategies in this chapter related to the Bellaire Rail Station area (under Goal 5.1) wereare intended to build upon the results of the 2008 concept plan, as well as ongoing discussions and coordination in the interim.
-Through the 2015 update of this Comprehensive Plan, the Goal 5.1 table is now annotated to indicate action items already accomplished since the 2009 plan update.
-Further details on the Bellaire Rail Station Area concepts are available in the full EEK report, Bellaire Town Center Vision Plan (July 2008).
+The goal, guiding principles, and associated action strategies in this chapter related to the Bellaire Rail Station area (under Goal 5.1) are intended to build upon the results of the 2008 concept plan, as well as ongoing discussions and coordination in the interim.
+Through the 2015 update of this Comprehensive Plan, the Goal 5.1 table is now annotated to indicate action items already accomplished since the 2009 plan update.Further details are available in the full EEK report, Bellaire Town